Back to Home Page or

 13 dinner guests, and so on.
 As a contrast in Belgium it is considered a

-13 is predominantly thought to have been derived from the Biblical narration
+number 13 is predominantly thought to have been derived from the Biblical

-of the Last Super where Judas was the thirteenth apostle.
-However, an earlier
+narration of the Last Super where Judas was the thirteenth apostle.

-concept stresses its relationship to 12, a good number identified with the
+However, an earlier concept stresses its relationship to 12, a good number

-and electricity were being made, the theory that numbers corresponded to
+magnetism, and electricity were being made, the theory that numbers

-1 through nine; the following represents a consensus:
+characteristics for numbers 1 through nine; the following represents a

 Chart of Characteristics

-to a single digit.
-People whose names correspond to these numbers are said
+reduced to a single digit.
+People whose names correspond to these

-to be highly developed spiritually.
-The number 33 is that of avatar.
+numbers are said to be highly developed spiritually.
+The number 33 is

 JOHN = 1 + 6 + 8 + 5 = 20, SMITH = 1 + 4 + 9 + 2 + 8 = 24, 20 + 24 = 44,